-This copycat Bonefish Grill bang bang shrimp bowl recipe is insanely delicious.
+This copycat Bonefish Grill Bang Bang Shrimp Bowl recipe is insanely delicious.
 The shrimp are crispy, saucy and slightly spicy.
-Combined with tender rice, fresh vegetables and herbs and this bang bang shrimp recipe is hard to resist.
+Combined with fluffy rice, fresh vegetables and herbs and this bang bang shrimp recipe is hard to resist.

 Bang Bang Shrimp Bowl – Healthyish Foods

 Prep the rice, vegetables and herbs before making the shrimp.
 Once the shrimp are cooked and coated in sauce you will want to eat them right away, so they don’t get soggy.
-So, it is important to have the rice and other vegetables ready to go in your bowls.
+It’s important to have the rice and other vegetables ready to go in your bowls.

-Rinse the shrimp in a colander under cold water and then remove the shells.
+Rinse the shrimp in a colander under cold water to remove any excess shells.
 Pat them dry with paper towel before adding the buttermilk.

-Heat vegetable oil in a Dutch oven.
+Heat vegetable oil in a Dutch oven before breading the shrimp.
 Once it reaches 350-375 degrees you can begin frying the shrimp.
 Cook them for 1-2 minutes per side.
 You’ll get about 25 jumbo shrimp per pound.

-Place the cooked shrimp on a paper towel to absorb any excess oil.
+Place a sheet of paper towel on a cooling rack.
+Then, transfer any fried shrimp to the paper towel to absorb any excess oil.
 Repeat for all shrimp.
 Toss the cooked shrimp with the sauce and add them to your bowls.
 Best enjoyed immediately.

 Bang Bang Shrimp Bowl – Healthyish Foods